-Dr. Theriot cares for many young patients, though he is a general dentist and not a pediatric dentist (which requires two years of specialized post-graduate training).* Your child’s routine needs can easily be met in our office, however, and we love caring for young smiles.
+Dr. Lindsey Collins cares for many young patients, though she is a general dentist and not a pediatric dentist (which requires two years of specialized post-graduate training).* Your child’s routine needs can easily be met in our office, and we love caring for young smiles.
 Also, it can be fun and easy to have the same dentist as mom and dad.

 Your Child’s First Visit to the Dentist